dahamv/dahamv.github.io/hibernate.md

   @Id
   private int sId;
   private String sName;
   //If mappedBy is not used, hibernate will create a student_laptop table as well.
-We don't need two tables
-  //to do the same job.
+  //We don't need two tables.
+Only laptop_student will be enough.
   @ManyToMany(mappedBy="laptopOwners")
-  private List<Laptop> sLaptops;
+  private List<Laptop> sLaptops = new ArrayList<Laptop>();
 }
 ```